tnivoix/incia/README.md

 ## Mean Graph Page

 On this page, you add open multiple graphs the same way that the other page.
 You can right click on a graph to erase it.
 You can make the mean of all graph on screen and save it in a file.
+When you compute the mean, you will be redirect to the OneGrahPage to see the result graph.

 ## Multiple Graph Page